-Wide curb lanes are through lanes which provide a minimum of 14 feet in width.
-This width allows most motor vehicles to pass cyclists within the travel lane, which is not possible in more typical 10-foot to 12-foot wide travel lanes.
+Wide curb lanes are through lanes which provide a minimum of 14 feet in width, which allows most motor vehicles to pass cyclists safely within the travel lane.
 Wide curb lanes do not meet Department requirements for bicycle facilities on new construction or reconstruction projects.
 However, in some conditions, such as RRR projects, they may be the only practical option for a bicycle facility.